week 03: data exploration and visualization

 indexing rows, columns, cells in a DataFrame

 The best way to learn is to play with example DataFrames in a Jupyter notebook page.
-I find Pandas to be inconsistent and confusing (sometimes you access a DataFrame as if it's column-major, and sometimes like it's row-major, depending on what you're doing) but it's powerful once you get used to it.
+I find Pandas to be inconsistent and confusing (sometimes you access a DataFrame as if it's column-major, and sometimes like it's row-major, depending on what you're doing) but it's pretty powerful once you get used to it.

 To extract single columns, or a list of several columns, you can index into the DataFrame as if it's in column-major form:

-df['caraway'] # Gets 'caraway' column, as a pandas Series
+df['lacZ'] # Gets 'lacZ' column, as a pandas Series

-df[['caraway','kohlrabi']] # Gets two columns, as a smaller DataFrame
+df[['lacZ','lacY']] # Gets two columns, as a smaller DataFrame

 As a convenience, you can also use slicing operators to get a subset of rows; with this, you index into the DataFrame as if it's in row-major form, and the slice operator behaves as you'd expect from Python (i.e. as a half-open interval):